Subnodal/subOS-concept/docs/en/tests.md

 a list of tests.
 Note how this uses ES6 syntax with brace brackets (`{}`) to identify each test, since this allows subTest to display the identifier of each test in the console.

+If artefacts should be generated to run the tests with, then the namespace can export the functions `generateArtefacts` and `cleanUp` which contain code to generate those artefacts and remove them respectively.

 For a reference of what you can do with subTest, take a look at [the subTest reference](https://github.com/Subnodal/subTest/blob/main/docs/en/reference/com.subnodal.subtest.md).